 Blaine lost to Burlington-Edison on Tuesday, 63-61, and to Mount Vernon on Thursday, 75-63.
 Tuesday’s loss was another heart-breaker for the Borderites as the Tigers’ Isaac Donovan hit a 3-pointer at the buzzer.
 Senior Josh Russ led Blaine with 23 points, and junior Scott Baldwin had 17 points.
 Against the Bulldogs, Russ had another great game with 28 points, including three 3s and 12 points in the final period.
 Baldwin added 12 points, and sophomore Carson Lehnert had a pair of 3-pointers and 8 points.

 Bellingham lost to Squalicum on Tuesday, 58-44, and to Meridian on Thursday, 78-57.
-Against the Storm, senior Trevor Johnson had 14 points, senior Marcus McColl and freshman Wyatt Stephans had 8 points each with Stephans tossing in a pair of 3-pointers, and freshman Ian O’Roarty added 7 points.
+Against the Storm, senior Trevor Johnson had 14 points, senior Marcus McColl and freshman Wyatt Stephan had 8 points each with Stephan tossing in a pair of 3-pointers, and freshman Ian O’Roarty added 7 points.
 Against the Trojans, senior Manny DePalma knocked down five 3-pointers good for 20 points.
 Johnson had 16 point and junior Thomas Mathew had 7.